 Coverage Map – Visualizing AP Coverage Areas

+The following image depicts an AP coverage map in a 16-AP Wi-Fi network infrastructure, show individual AP coverage areas by color.
 The identification of isolated and reduced coverage areas on an AP coverage map, where the strongest signal comes from a distant AP, helps in a more efficient Wi-Fi network deployment to avoid unnecessary roaming between clients and AP’s, improving signal stability, and subsequently, Wi-Fi connection speeds.

 Download your fully functional 1-moth trial version of Acrylic Wi-Fi Heatmaps and start analyzing your network’s individual access points coverage.